 If you aren’t getting enough protein, you run the risk of developing serious health problems.
-Protein is an essential macronutrient that the body uses for the development and repair of all your cells.
-When you don’t get enough, you can have a range of symptoms including a weakened immune system, wasting muscles and mental health problems.
+Protein is an essential macronutrient with a whole range of critical functions.
+When you don’t get enough, you can have a range of symptoms including a weakened immune system and mental health problems.

 Here are 5 signs you aren’t getting enough protein.

 Your body relies on protein to be able to defend itself.
 Protein is vital for creating antibodies and when you don’t get enough, your body is unable to put up an immune defense.
 A study of older women showed that following a low protein diet caused significant losses in their immune response, making them more vulnerable to infection.

 When you aren’t getting enough protein in your diet, your body is forced to find another energy source.
 This means that protein deficiency can lead to your energy decreasing over time.
 This is especially prevalent in older people.